-- 8. (1) This Paragraph applies to the powers conferred on the High Court by paragraphs 5 and 7 or on a receiver appointed under paragraph 5. - (2) The powers shall be exercised with a view to recovering property which is liable to be recovered under an external forfeiture order registered in the High Court under paragraph 10 or, as the case may be, with a view to recovering property which may become liable to be recovered under any external forfeiture order which may be made in the defendant's case.
+- 8. (1) This Article applies to the powers conferred on the High Court by Articles 5 and 7 above or on a receiver appointed under Article 5 of this Order. - (2) The powers shall be exercised with a view to recovering property which is liable to be recovered under an external forfeiture order registered in the High Court under Article 10 of this Order or, as the case may be, with a view to recovering property which may become liable to be recovered under any external forfeiture order which may be made in the defendant's case.